xinity/dcos-docs-site/pages/services/edge-lb/concepts/what-is-edge-lb/index.md

 enterprise: false
 ---

-Edge-LB proxies and load balances traffic to all services that run on DC/OS.
-Edge-LB provides North-South (external to internal) load balancing, while [virtual networking](/latest/networking/load-balancing-vips/) provides East-West (internal to internal) load balancing.
+Edge-LB is a high-availability North-South load-balancer for [layer-7](https://en.wikipedia.org/wiki/OSI_model) traffic inbound to a DC/OS Enterprise cluster.
+Once you install and configure Edge-LB to handle inbound requests, you can use it to distribute the processing of those requests for all or selected services that run on DC/OS agent nodes in the cluster.

 The following diagram provides a simplified overview of Edge-LB load balancing.